vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-heels-with-eyes-open-with-history.md

 two-minute period.
 My goal is to try to get as high a minimum and as high a maximum as possible.

+NOTE 2026-01-27: I've been lazy about recording the minimum, but I plan to resume recording the minimum, even if it is sometimes embarrassingly low, like 1 or 2 seconds.

 ## Triggers for overall exercise

 The practice 2025-11-24 onward is to do this exercise during rice